 And you then have a PC who won't blow anything.
 You have a PC who is punished for cogniting.
 You have a PC who is punished for auditing and therefore have a PC who is punished for getting rid of pieces of the bank.
 And if you audit the PC in that framework the PC will make no gain because they're being taught not to blow anything, because they don't ever dare mention anything; and they're made sorry every time they open their mouths because there's no comprehension.
-They look up, the auditor's trying to understand, trying to understand, trying to hear, trying to find out what it is, what it is, what it is, where it came from, wha - da-da-da-da-da - if you'll just - you don't - no, no - you've got the auditor on trying to comprehend, trying to comprehend, trying to comprehend, the PC said.
+They look up, the auditor's trying to understand, trying to understand, trying to hear, trying to hear, trying to find out what it is, what it is, what it is, where it came from, where it came from, wha - da-da-da-da - if you'll just - you don't - no, no - you've got the auditor on trying to comprehend, trying to comprehend, trying to comprehend.
+And of course you haven't got an auditor at that stage who is capable of duplicating what the PC said.